Google’s Helpful Content Update – A Quick Overview

 Even prior to this update, one of the large clients I work with would remove 10% to 15% of the worst performing articles on their blog annually.
 This had an immediate positive effect on the ranking of the blog.

-I advise you to remove those articles that you have now marked as vague, unhelpful, or not aligned with your focus.
+I advise you to remove those articles that you mark as vague, unhelpful, or not aligned with your focus.
 Removing unhelpful content will improve your whole site.
 And trust me, cleaning house always leaves one feeling refreshed!

 Besides assessing your articles, consider whether your site is focused on one niche topic.
 If, as an example, you provide counseling but do freelance writing too, then rather create two separate websites, one for writing and one for counseling.